If you’ve been following crypto

 Another Bitcoin ETF, known by ticker "EBIT

-," trades on the TSX and is under the custody of Evolve Funds Group.
+," soon traded on the TSX and is under the custody of Evolve Funds Group.
 EBIT gives investors exposure to Bitcoin by tracking its daily price fluctuations in terms of the US dollar.

 An Ethereum exchange-traded fund is a crypto ETF that gives investors exposure — via trading on stock exchanges — to the second-largest cryptocurrency.
 The ETF is comparable with stocks or bonds, only that the underlying asset here is Ethereum (ETH)